grafana/agent/docs/configuration/prometheus-config.md

 # events are not sent by an agent.
 [reshard_interval: <duration> | default = "1m"]

 # The timeout for configuration refreshes.
 This can occur on cluster events or
 # on the reshard interval.
 A timeout of 0 indicates no timeout.
 [reshard_timeout: <duration> | default = "30s"]

 # The timeout for a cluster reshard events.
 A timeout of 0 indicates no timeout.
 [cluster_reshard_event_timeout: <duration> | default = "30s"]

 # Configuration for the KV store to store configurations.
+Note that gossip
+# cannot be configured for the scraping service config.
 kvstore: <kvstore_config>

 # When set, allows configs pushed to the KV store to specify configuration